- Unlimited entry

 OpenMi Excursions is a smartphone application that offers interactive and accessible learning through captions and Australian Sign Language.
 The app has been designed to be used around the Pula Reserve Trail via Quick Response codes (QR code).
 Teachers are able to facilitate the excursion at the Zoo using a smartphone device to enable interaction between the student and teacher’s tablet.
 Students can read information, answer questions and quizzes and teachers can track their progress.
 The app has been designed to be used around the Pula Reserve Trail and on Safari via Quick Response codes (QR code).

-1. Borrow a Zoo phone that has the OpenMi Excursions app on it from ticket office.
+1. A set of 6 phones plus a Teacher device with the OpenMi Excursions app are available for loan from the ticket office.
 Please note that for security purposes you will be required to leave a form of ID (for example drivers license)

-3. Enter ‘scan mode’ ready to scan QR codes at each enclosure around the Pula Reserve Trail.
+3. Link the Teacher device to the Student devices.
+Students enter ‘scan mode’ ready to scan QR codes at each enclosure around the Pula Reserve Trail.
+QR codes can be scanned from the exhibit or from the Open Mi trail you download for students.
 Please note that most QR codes are placed on the right hand side of any glass viewing window or left hand side of exhibit interpretative signage

-4. On the safari bus tour you will need to use QR code booklet from ticket office on entry to the zoo
+4. On the safari bus tour you will need to use the Open Mi Trail attached below.